Our amazing team volunteers almost 5,000 hours a year

-What does a typical Victoria Lifeline volunteer look like?
-Well a lot like you - a retired RCMP officer, a former banking executive and a nurse just to name a few.
+Well, a lot like you - a retired RCMP officer, a former banking executive and a nurse just to name a few.
 Our volunteers come to us from different backgrounds, but they all have one thing in common - the desire to make a difference in the life of someone else.

-Whether they’re helping a patient finally return home from the hospital or giving a young client with MS the confidence to live on her own, our volunteers give back to the community in so many ways.
+Whether they’re helping a patient finally return home from the hospital or giving a young client with MS the confidence to live on their own, our volunteers give back to the community in so many ways.

 Doing for others, lending a helping hand - no matter how you describe it.

 Victoria Lifeline provides a very unique volunteer opportunity.
 It keeps you physically active, mentally stimulated and connected to both the community and your fellow volunteers.
-Our volunteers are part of a team with a very special purpose – helping people live with confidence and dignity.
+Our volunteers are part of a team with a very special purpose of helping people live with confidence and dignity.

 What to expect when you volunteer with us: